Variational Analysis of Constrained M-Estimators

 Figure \ref{fig:densities1} illustrates the effect of including the argmax-constraint for the case with $\lambda = 0.05$, $\alpha = 0.0001$, $\beta = 10000$, and $N = 200$.
 In the left portion of the figure, the argmax-constraint is not used and, visually, the errors are large.
 In the right portion, the argmax-constraint is included and indications of the actual density emerges.
 This and other experiments show that argmax-constraints regularize the estimates in some sense.

-If $\alpha$ is increased to 0.3075 and $\beta$ lowered to $4.5$, i.e., 50\% below and above the lowerst and highest point of $f^0$, the estimate with argmax-constraint is slightly improved; see Figure \ref{fig:densities2}(left) for a top-view of the resulting density.
-Naturally, a sample size of $n=1000$ improves the estimate significantly; see Figure \ref{fig:densities2}(right), where now $\lambda = 0.02$ and $N=800$ are used.
+If $\alpha$ is increased to 0.3075 and $\beta$ lowered to $4.5$, i.e., 50\% below and above the lowest and highest point of $f^0$, the estimate with argmax-constraint is slightly improved; see Figure \ref{fig:densities2}(left) for a top-view of the resulting density.
+The estimates are quite insensitive to the choice of $\bar x$ and $\bar y$.
+Over 25 replications with $\bar x$ randomly selected from the box constituting the left portion of $\nargmax_{x\in [0,1]^2} f^0(x)$ and with $\bar y$ randomly selected from the right box, 22 estimates resemble strongly that in Figure \ref{fig:densities2}(left).
+The remaining three blur together the two peaks of $f^0$.
+Still, the KL-divergence between $\hat f^n$ and $f^0$ remains close: the mean across the 25 replications is 0.177 and the standard deviation is 0.005.
+Naturally, a sample size of $n=1000$ improves the estimates significantly; see Figure \ref{fig:densities2}(right), where now $\lambda = 0.02$ and $N=800$ are used.